 designed to assist USACE study members in using risk analysis procedures for formulating and evaluating flood risk management measures (EM 1110-2-1619, ER 1105-2-101).

-Also, the sofware will assist USACE staff in analyzing the economics of flood risk management projects.
+Also, the software will assist USACE staff in analyzing the economics of flood risk management projects.
 The software, 1) stores hydrologic and economic data necessary

-for an analysis, 2) provides tools to visualize data and results, 3) computes expected annual damage (EAD) and equivalent annual damages, 4) computes annual exceedance
+for an analysis, 2) provides tools to visualize data and results, 3) computes expected annual damage (EAD) and equivalent annual damages, 4) computes assurance of annual

-probability (AEP) and conditional non-exceedance probability as required for levee certification, and, 5) implements the risk analysis procedures described in EM
+exceedance probability (AEP) and as required for NFIP Accreditation Recommendation, and, 5) implements the risk analysis procedures described in

 The software follows functional elements of a study involving coordinated study layout and configuration, hydrologic engineering analyses, economic analyses, and plan